WEHI-SODA-Hub/sp_celltype_apply/README.md

-# MIBI Apply Model Pipeline
+# SODA-Classify-Apply-Model Pipeline

-This Nextflow pipeline is a sub-pipeline in the MIBI suite.
-It is used to apply a trained XGBoost model on preprocessed QuPath data that the model hasn't been trained on.
+This Nextflow pipeline is a sub-pipeline in the SODA-Classify suite for Spatial Proteomics.
+It is used to apply a trained XGBoost model on preprocessed QuPath data or cell marker measurements in tabular format that the model hasn't been trained on.

 ## Introduction